-In the world of real estate the terms “pocket listings” and “delayed listings” are used interchangeably.
-But as our MLS gets ready to roll out the new Delayed status, it’s important to understand the differences between the two in our market.
+This post was recently modified due to the Clear Cooperation policy.
+In the world of real estate the terms “pocket listings”, “delayed listings” or “Coming Soon” are used interchangeably.
+But as our MLS gets ready to roll out the Clear Cooperation policy, it’s important to understand the differences in our market.
 While this blog breaks down the definitions, we recommend talking with your broker to gain a better understanding.

 Pocket Listings are not listed in the MLS.
 Instead, agents only expose them to an audience of their choice.